reframejs/reframe/docs/introduction.template.md

 Hello world app:
 <img src='https://github.com/reframejs/reframe/raw/master/docs/images/previews/welcome.png?sanitize=true'/>
 That's it.
-We simply define a single React component and a single so-called "page config".
+We simply define a single React component and a single "page config".
 No need for configuration.
-(But if you want to, you can configure anything.)
+(But if you want to, you can configure and take control over anything.)

 <br/>
 <br/>